Skip to main content

 About

-Granvir is a single player and multiplayer shooter game.
+Granvir is a single player and multiplayer role playing shooter game with a science fiction theme.
 It was developed by Bronze Johnson and was released on September 23, 2025.
 It received very positive reviews from players.

 Description Granvir is an action roguelite featuring mech building.
 Players battle through a route of their choice reaching extraction and completing side objectives at the cost of valuable resources.
 Between battles, players can swap out parts for upgrades found on the battlefield and manage their campaign by taking on loans to afford ammunition, aiding the locals for support in battle and more.…